cybersamx/go-recipes/ephemeral-sql-data/README.md

 # Ephemeral data models in SQL

-An example of an ephemeral data model in SQL.
-The data store will garbage collect every n seconds to check and remove which data objects have expired.
+A recipe that shows the implementation of an ephemeral data model in Go.
+We create a SQL data store that will garbage collect every n seconds to check and remove any data objects in the store that have expired.

 The recipe uses the time.Ticker to garbage collect every GCInterval.